 In this way, Amazon poses a threat to the economic model that built America.
 Galloway warns, “The key to competitive markets is that no one entity has too much control of the marketplace.”

 This is the real question that should be raised by worried Amazon workers.
-How big can one company get before it becomes a menace to the general public?We value your comments!
-Please weigh in on our comment section below.
+How big can one company get before it becomes a menace to the general public?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com